TimCane/ai.timcane/src/content/commands/01-initial-setup.md

 ## The Result

-The initial setup resulted in a clean, modern foundation for our portfolio site.
+The initial setup resulted in a clean, modern foundation for our site.
 The homepage features:
 - An eye-catching animated gradient title
 - Clear sections explaining the project's AI-driven nature
 - A well-organized tech stack presentation